chihhoang/imageclassifier/README.md

 - torchvision
 - PIL (pillow)

-E.g. tested on MacOS
+E.g. (tested on MacOS)
 ```
 $ conda install python=3 numpy pandas pillow pytorch torchvision -c pytorch
 ```

 *I had a few package conflicts when installing the dependencies.
-The best way to solve these problems is to create a new environment with conda and install the packages there.*
+The best way to solve these kind of problems is to create a new environment with conda and install the packages there.*

-### Below is the result of my model training on the flower testset with various architectures and hyperparameters
+### Below is the results of my model on the flower testset with various architectures and hyperparameters
 | Architecture | Epochs | Hidden Layers | Learning Rate | Accuracy | Model Saved                                     |
 | ------------ | ------ | ------------- | ------------- | -------- | ----------------------------------------------- |
 | VGG16        | 3      | [2048, 1024]  | 0.001         | 76.07%   |                                                 |